FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-manage.md

 * Create sample database - containing terabytes of data to test responsiveness
 * Create custom database - to create a database according to your specific needs

+You can also create a database using the Cloud API.

 {% include page-toc.md %}

 ## Before you begin